West Virginia University: Campus

-Woodburn Hall is one of the oldest buildings at West Virginia University and has long been a symbol of the university.
+Woodburn Hall is one of the oldest buildings at West Virginia University, and has long been a symbol of the university.

 Stalnaker Hall is the oldest residence hall on campus.

 The Morgantown campus comprises three sub-campuses.
 The original main campus, typically called the Downtown Campus, is in the Monongahela River valley on the fringes of downtown Morgantown.
 This part of the campus includes eight academic buildings on the National Register of Historic Places.
 The Downtown Campus comprises several architectural styles predominantly featuring red brick including Victorian Second Empire, Federal, Neoclassical, and Collegiate Gothic among others.
 The Evansdale Campus, a mile and a half north-northwest, on a rise above the flood plain of the Monongahela River, was developed in the 1950s and 1960s to accommodate a growing student population since space for expansion was limited at the Downtown Campus.
 The Health Sciences Campus, in the same outlying area (but on the other side of a ridge), includes the Robert C. Byrd Health Sciences Center, the Erma Byrd Biomedical Research Facility, Ruby Memorial Hospital, Chestnut Ridge Hospital, Mary Babb Randolph Cancer Center, WVU Healthcare Physicians Office Center, Rockefeller Neuroscience Institute, WVU Eye Institute, and the WVU Children's Hospital.

 The Health Sciences Campus is near Mountaineer Field, over a ridge from the Evansdale Campus.

 Core Arboretum

-The Core Arboretum is a 91-acre (37 ha) arboretum owned by West Virginia University and on Monongahela Boulevard in Morgantown, West Virginia.
+The Core Arboretum is a 91-acre (37 ha) arboretum owned by West Virginia University and on Monongahela Boulevard in Morgantown.
 It is open to the public daily without charge.

-The Arboretum's history began in 1948 when the university acquired its site.
+The arboretum's history began in 1948 when the university acquired its site.
 Professor Earl Lemley Core (1902–1984), chairman of the Biology Department, then convinced President Irvin Stewart to set the property aside for the study of biology and botany.
-In 1975 the Arboretum was named in Core's honor.
+In 1975 the arboretum was named in Core's honor.

-The Arboretum is now managed by the WVU Department of Biology and consists of mostly old-growth forests on steep hillside and Monongahela River floodplain.
+The arboretum is now managed by the WVU Department of Biology and consists of mostly old-growth forests on steep hillside and Monongahela River floodplain.
 It includes densely wooded areas with 3.5 miles (5.6 km) of walking trails, as well as 3 acres (12,000 m^{2}) of lawn planted with specimen trees.

-The Arboretum has a variety of natural habitats in which hundreds of species of native West Virginia trees, shrubs, and herbaceous plants can be found.
+The arboretum has a variety of natural habitats in which hundreds of species of native West Virginia trees, shrubs, and herbaceous plants can be found.